bluuuk/bluuuk.github.io/_posts/2025-10-06-openESEC-web-polish-bar.md

 ## Final Solve

-We use an `Session` which automatically glues the cookie to subsequent HTTP requests once set.
+We use a `Session` which automatically attaches the cookie to subsequent HTTP requests once set.

 ```py
 import requests